ruchitabaglane/2021_Spring_finals/README.md

 Does the political relations of states producing the vaccine have an impact on the accessibility of the vaccine to the other states.

-H0 : States having good political relations with states producing the vaccine has better accessibility to the vaccine.<br>
+H0 : States having good political relations with states producing the vaccine have better accessibility to the vaccine.<br>
 HA : Accessibility to vaccine in any state is not dependent on the political relations with the state producing the vaccine.

 ## The plot below shows the number of Covaxin and CoviShield distributed per state